FarzamMohammadi/ado-express/README.md

 - *deployment-plan.xlsx*: Deployment plan file used by default for search and deployment

 ## [/logs](https://github.com/FarzamMohammadi/ado-express/tree/main/ado_express/files/logs)
-- *deployment-stale.log*: Used by development container postCreateCommand to copy contents of deployment.log to it
+- *deployment-stale.log*: Used by development container postCreateCommand to copy contents of deployment.log
 - *deployment.log*: Containts deployment logs

 ## [/search-results](https://github.com/FarzamMohammadi/ado-express/tree/main/ado_express/files/search-results)
-- *deployment-plan.xlsx*: The output of search results that results in release note creation.
+- *deployment-plan.xlsx*: The output of search results.
 This can also be used for deployment if *USE_SEARCH_RESULTS* is set to true
 - *search-results.log*: Contains search logs
 # Environment Variables
 ### Considerations: